Skip to main content

 bun

-For every pack-* repo (the scaffold you clone from pack-template). bun install, bun run build, bun run typecheck.
+For generated app, service, and workflow repos. bun install, bun run build, bun run typecheck.

 node --version # v20.x or newer